As the month starts, it is time to look for undervalued stocks to add to an equities portfolio.

 It made a V-shaped recovery towards the end of July and has been gaining value since then.

-It then dipped on the first day of August, but after news about the UK Finance Minister’s statement, it has regained upside momentum.
+It then dipped in the middle of September, but it has regained upside momentum.

 Most of its monthly technical indicators point to this scenario becoming a reality in the short term.